Bamfil History, Family Crest & Coats of Arms

 Early Origins of the Bamfil family

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
+The surname Bamfil was first found in Devon, at Poltimore where John Baumfield was the original ancestor of this family having been granted lands there during the reign of Edward I. His pedigree can be traced for three generations before that period.
 The family were bequeathed the manor of Poltimore in 1298 by William Pontyngton, Canon of Exeter Cathedral.
 Today Poltimore House is a 18th-century country house having gone through many changes from the original grant.
 The current iteration of Poltimore House was built by Richard Bampfylde (d.1595) about 1550 or so.

 Banwell is a village and civil parish on the River Banwell in the North Somerset and dates back to Saxon times when it was first listed as Bananwylle in 904.

 Early History of the Bamfil family

-Another 186 words (13 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685 and 1679 are included under the topic Early Bamfil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bamfil research.
+Another 119 words (8 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685, 1679 and 1658 are included under the topic Early Bamfil History in all our PDF Extended History products and printed products wherever possible.

 Bamfil Spelling Variations

 Bamfil has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bamfil have been found, including Bamfield, Bammfield, Bramfield, Bamfeld, Bampfeld, Bampfield, Banfilde, Bampfild, Bampfyld, Bamfeild, Banfield and many more.

 Early Notables of the Bamfil family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Bamfil Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bamfil Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bamfil family to Ireland
+Migration of the Bamfil family